Yes, It's Fair To Say That Biden, Democrats Created Haitian Crisis In Del Rio — Along With GOP

-A year later Obama’s Secretary of State Hillary Clinton ended up backing the dubious election of clown-thug populist Michel Martelly as Haiti’s president — more than anything else, it seemed, just to get Haitian politics cleared off her desk (unaware that she’d lose to her own Martelly in 2016).
+A year later Obama’s Secretary of State Hillary Clinton ended up backing the dubious election of clown-thug populist Michel Martelly as Haiti’s president.
+More than anything else, it seemed, she just wanted to get Haitian politics cleared off her desk (unaware that she’d lose to her own Martelly in 2016).

 Since 2011, Haiti’s political, economic and security plunge has been breathtaking, brutal and bottomless.
 Obama all but looked the other way as Martelly began dismantling the country’s fledgling democracy.
 Trump all but encouraged Martelly’s hand-picked successor, Jovenel Moïse, to continue that institutional car-stripping as long as he sucked up to Trump.
 Biden then bowed to Moïse’s insistence that he had a right to stay in office a year beyond what legal experts agreed was his constitutional term — until Moïse was assassinated in July.

-His murder was another blunt trauma for a country that’s seen its government fall into paralysis while its legislative and judicial branches fall into comas; violent and politically-affiliated criminal gangs take over whole sectors of its cities; almost half its population go underfed; and its southwest peninsula wrecked by another powerful earthquake last month.
+His murder was another blunt trauma for a country that’s seen its government fall into paralysis while its legislative and judicial branches fall into comas.
+Violent and politically-affiliated criminal gangs have take over whole sectors of its cities.
+Almost half its population is underfed.
+And its southwest peninsula was wrecked by another powerful earthquake last month.